 The rankings are based on PPR scoring systems.
 I’ve included 2017 points per game and two-year points per game (where applicable).
-I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR drafts at Fantasy Football Calculator.
+I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR best ball drafts at DRAFT.
 A positive number means that I'm relatively high on the player while a negative number means – you guessed it – that I'm relatively low on the player.

 Below the rankings you'll find some discussion about a few players that jump out as particularly good or poor values heading into the spring.

 - It looks like the ADP of JuJu Smith-Schuster is significantly higher at DRAFT than it was at Fantasy Football Calculator, which was my ADP source for the first iteration of these rankings.
 He wasn’t targeted in his first NFL game, but starting in Week 2, he averaged 4.4 catches (on 6.0 targets) for 66 yards and 0.57 touchdowns per game.
 The resulting 14.4 PPR fantasy points equate to top 10 numbers at his position.
 After the team’s Week 9 bye, he never played less than 80% of the snaps, so he basically became a full-time player for the Steelers.